jstcki/jquery_page_state_manager/README.markdown

 ----

-- ability to set states using javascript instead of CSS classes, so it is unobstrusive
+- ability to set states using javascript instead of CSS classes, so it is unobstrusive?
-- state conditionals (when in state 1 go to state 2 etc.)
+- state conditionals (when in state 1 go to state 2 etc.)?
 - add more transitions
-- go to page (page transitions, ajax loading)
-- find a better name
+- find a better name?
 - save/load a page state with url hash
-- page/state history with navigation
-- implement transition defaults
+- state history?
 - update documentation